 Active Engagement Throughout

-- +Show genuine curiosity about the role and company
+- Ask genuine follow-up questions about their experience or the role

 Handling Awkward Moments